Rafs2022/Ansible_apache2_server_install/README.md

 Now we can test connection to VMs with:

-$ ansible all -m ping
+- $ ansible all -m ping

 Step 4:

 Created 2 playbooks to Install and Remove apache packages on the Ubuntu Server.

 Step 5:

 Now lets get the CentOS VM up and running!
 The 'when' command will help to clean up the automation code.
 Specifically allowing for agnostic Linux distro automation.

 - adding the
   when: ansible_distribution in ["CentOS"]

 Step 6:

+Lets cleanup the install_apache.yml file even more.
+We can consolidate installation to just 1 play by using variables and adding "package" as the generic packet-manager module.